 - When you have a phone call, take it standing up.

 And in the home, avoid watching TV as the first activity you do when you get in the door.
-While it might be enticing to flop down on the couch after a long day of work, this is a key opportunity add movement to your daily routine.
-Consider going for a walk outside, or even walk up and down your stairs a few times if the weather isn?t cooperating.
+While it might be enticing to flop down on the couch after a long day of work, this is a key opportunity to add movement to your daily routine.
+Consider going for a walk outside, or even walking up and down your stairs a few times if the weather isn’t cooperating.

 Get Some Exercise!

 Crack Open A Book

-If you need more ideas on how to reduce screen time and increase activity into your daily life, we can help.
-Schedule an appointment with one of our specialists today by clicking the link or please call Pain and Spine Specialists in Maryland at 301-703-8767, in Pennsylvania at 724-603-3560, or in Virginia 540-433-1905 to make an appointment or use the form on our site to send us a message.
+If you need more ideas on how to reduce screen time and increase activity in your daily life, we can help.
+Schedule an appointment with one of our specialists today by clicking the link or please call Pain and Spine Specialists in Maryland at 301-703-8767, in Pennsylvania at 724-603-3560, or in Virginia at 540-433-1905 to make an appointment or use the form on our site to send us a message.